 PROFILE: Established in 1964, the David and Lucile Packard Foundation's work in global health promotes the health and well-being of women, youth and their families.
 In this area, the foundation believes that women and children's health improves when they have access to reproductive health information and services.
 When women and their families are healthy, the foundation believes economic opportunities improve and communities become stronger.
-David Packard, a former Deputy Secretary of Defense and Stanford University board trustee, and his wife, Lucile, both worked closely to build and operate Hewlett-Packard, and later found the Packard Foundation, which reflects their long-time passion for philanthropy.
+David Packard, a former Deputy Secretary of Defense and Stanford University board trustee, and his wife Lucile both worked closely to build and operate Hewlett-Packard, and later founded the Packard Foundation, which reflects their longtime passion for philanthropy.

 The Packard Foundation funds dozens of projects per year, usually between $100,000 and $500,000, but grants range in size.
 If you would like a better idea of what the foundation funds and at what level, examine its exceptional grant database.